Easy Balsamic Chicken

 Pan Seared Gyro Chicken with Feta and Couscous.

-Prepare your pan if needed, then add your chicken to a heated skillet on medium.
-Sear one side for 2-3 minutes.
+• Avoid over cooking.
 You'll know that the chicken is ready to flip using tongs when the chicken breasts pull away from the pan easily and without sticking.

 A plate with Pan Seared Peach Balsamic Chicken and couscous on it.

-Pan Seared Peach Balsamic Chicken
+Pan Seared Balsamic Chicken

 5 from 1 vote

-Print Pin Rate
+Print Pin Leave Rating

 Prep Time: 5 minutes